Nitrogen State Of Matter At Room Temperature

 Research and Emerging Technologies

 Ongoing research focuses on developing more sustainable methods for producing nitrogen fertilizers and reducing their environmental impact.
 This includes exploring alternative nitrogen fixation processes, improving fertilizer use efficiency, and developing precision agriculture techniques.
-Furthermore, nitrogen gas is being investigated for use in advanced materials, such as nitrogen-doped carbon materials for energy storage and catalysis.
+Adding to this, nitrogen gas is being investigated for use in advanced materials, such as nitrogen-doped carbon materials for energy storage and catalysis.

 The Future of Nitrogen Use